SamvelRaja/google-maps-addon/README.md

 **--save-dev** for adding the addon automatically into you application package.json

-That's it, Google maps addon ready to use.
+That's it, Google maps ember addon ready to use.

 ```hbs
 {{google-maps-addon MapOptions=mapOptions}}